dragon-waydroid/dragon-waydroid-builds/README.md

 Add support for HEVC/AVC/VP9 hardware decoding via v4l2_codec2 on Qualcomm mainline Linux devices with the Venus driver.
 Verified on Radxa Dragon Q6A(QCS6490) and Huawei MateBook E Go(SC8280XP).

+**Note: This is an experimental release for testing purposes only!**

 ## How to build

 ```